generalustelaru/ophir-2d/README.md

  - Copy `index.html` and `style.css` from *src/client/layout/* into the newly created *public/* folder.
  - Run `node public/server.cjs`.

+ Share the server address to play on your network.
+If you want to open multiple clients on the same machine, make sure each runs on a different browser.
+The sessionStorage is being used to identify each client and resume the connection in case of page refresh.

 To shut down the server gracefully, input `shutdown` in the running server's command line.
 You can also shut it down remotely by making a regular http request to "http://<SERVER_ADDRESS>:<HTTP_PORT>/shutdown?auth=<SHUTDOWN_AUTH>".
 Use the values in your .env file.